Liberty-Chris/STC-009-Rebuttal/README.md

 - If you want to add new content, correct inaccuracies, or improve analysis, fork the repo, make changes, and submit a pull request.

 ### Join the Discussion
 - Use GitHub Discussions to propose ideas, critiques, and additional research contributions.
+There is also a discussions folder with individual topics that are worth exploring, which can be found here: [Discussions](STC-009-Rebuttal/tree/main/discussions)

 ## License
 This document is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).